Tuesday, April 8, 2014

 2 1/2 tsp yeast

 Add the ingredients to your mixers pan in the order given.
-Insert pan into maker and set to Dough setting.
+Insert pan into the maker and set to Dough setting.
 Press start and wait for it to finish the cycle.